A work-in-progress of literary criticism masquerading as a web site

 Follow Ted Gioia on Twitter at www.twitter.com/tedgioia

-Conceptual Fiction: A Reading List (with links to reviews)
+Conceptual Fiction: A Reading List (with links to essays on each work)

 Home Page